On October 26, 2008, Tottenham appointed Harry Redknapp as manager, sparking an incredibly entertaining four years at the club.

 The Brazilian did eventually settle at White Hart Lane and remains in the Premier League to this day, provoking the odd bout of jitters but remaining as entertaining as ever, as one of the senior players at Watford.

 Arriving from Rangers with a decent reputation, Hutton never really established himself at Tottenham and did not see eye-to-eye with Redknapp.

 “He never said anything to me when I left the club,” the right-back said after joining Aston Villa.
 “I can’t actually tell you the last time we spoke.
 It was probably when I heard the words, ‘I don’t want you to train with us any more, I want you to train with the kids.’

 “I just don’t think anyone should be treated like that.
 For me, Spurs was an unhappy place.
 I knew my time was up long ago.
 When Redknapp came in, it just went downhill from there.”

-Gunter, meanwhile, has become a stalwart for Reading and the Wales national team.
+Hutton left Spurs for Aston Villa in 2011 and has been there ever since, while Gunter has become a stalwart for Reading and the Wales national team.